Top 10 Spring Boot Features Every Developer Should Know

 2. Embedded Server

-Spring Boot applications come with an embedded server, such as Tomcat, Jetty, or Undertow.
+Spring Boot applications usually contain an embedded server, such as Tomcat, Jetty, or Undertow.

-This means you can run your application as a standalone program without deploying it to an external server.
+This means you can execute your application as a standalone program.
+You wont have to without deploy it to an external server.

 Advantages: